begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## OPENSER

 OPENSER statement is used to handle the Serial IO.
-However, the OPENSER statement has also been provided.

 Serial IO to the COM ports on NT and to device files, achieves this on UNIX by using the sequential file statements.
 In addition, you